The Best Morning Routine for Mental Clarity.

 Visualize success.
 Spend 1–2 minutes in your mind visualizing yourself doing each task easily.
 Visualization increases confidence and prepares your mind to take action.

 Add gratitude or affirmations.
-Including one thing you’re grateful for or a simple affirmation like I am focused and calm today can help shift your mindset to a positive baseline.
+Including one thing you are grateful for or a simple affirmation like I am focused and calm today can help shift your mindset to a positive baseline.

 7. Avoid Digital Distractions Early On.

-In today’s hyper connected world, it's almost instinctive to check your phone within moments of waking up.
-But diving into notifications, emails, or social media first thing floods your brain with information and decisions before it’s even fully awake.
+In today hyper hyper-connected world, it is almost instinctive to check your phone within moments of waking up.
+But diving into notifications, emails, or social media first thing floods your brain with information and decisions before it is even fully awake.
 This creates a reactive state of mind, which can cloud your judgment, elevate stress, and fracture your focus for the rest of the day.

 Why does it matter?